xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 * SHP2DTA
 * SPMAP

-Running the R scripts requires that the following packages are installed:
+Running the R scripts may require that the following packages are installed:

 * tidyverse=2.0.0
 * haven=2.5.2